Flatland (2007 Johnson and Travis film)

-Flatland: The Movie is a short animated film which was released to video in 2007.
+Flatland: The Movie is a 2007 American animated science fiction short film directed by Dano Johnson and Jeffrey Travis.
 The cast includes the voices of actors Martin Sheen, Kristen Bell and Tony Hale.
 The story is based on the 1884 science fiction novella Flatland: A Romance of Many Dimensions written by Edwin A. Abbott.

 Plot

-The 2-dimensional Arthur Square awakens from a dream of strange, glowing symbols.
+The two-dimensional Arthur Square awakens from a dream of strange, glowing symbols.
 He lives with his wife, Arlene Square, and his curious granddaughter Hex, a hexagon.
 Hex and Arthur discuss the laws of inheritance: how each new generation of Flatlanders, beginning with triangles, gains a new side until the shapes become indistinguishable from circles.
 They also discuss how a citizen's shape affects their job, with triangles performing menial labor and circles ruling Flatland in the priest class.
 They witness a cruel incident where a Circle Priest arrests a slightly irregular octagon child, prompting Hex to yet again wonder what happened to her pentagonal parents.
 Arthur tells her that he will tell her someday.

 The head circle ruler of Flatland, Pantocyclus, issues a new edict that bans discussion of heretical topics such as a third dimension or the ruins at Area 33H.
 Arthur recognizes an image of the ruins from his dream.

 Arthur gives Hex a geometry lesson, showing how powers in arithmetic can be translated to geometrical dimensions.
 When Hex speculates on a third dimension, Arthur becomes infuriated and sends her to her room.
 To calm Hex, Arlene gives her her mother's box containing books and a model of the symbols at Area 33H.

 That night, Arthur Square is taken to a strange landscape.
 He encounters the insane King of Pointland, a being of zero dimensions.
 Then he encounters Lineland, a universe of one dimension that is populated by an arrogant line segment King who cannot imagine a new dimension that he cannot see.
 Finally, Arthur is whisked back to his living room.
 He hears a voice booming out and sees a point grow to a circle and then back to a point.
 The being identifies himself as Spherius, a three-dimensional solid from Spaceland.
 After Spherius fails to explain the third dimension, Arthur is popped into Spaceland.
 They stop at Area 33H and Arthur realizes that the symbols show a progression from point to line to square to cube, and that the constantly changing shape in the center is actually a cube, halfway through the plane of Flatland and spinning along all three axes.
 Arthur asks Spherius to show him the fourth dimension and the fifth dimension, but Spherius says there couldn't possibly be a higher dimension.
 He tells Arthur to spread the word of the third dimension and drops Arthur back into bed.
 Meanwhile, at the Ministry, Pantocyclus is ordering the triangle-guards and circles, including Miss Helios (Arthur's boss), to beware any employees who mention the third dimension and to guard Area 33H.